Richard

 http://www.windsailreceptor.com

-Richard A. Steinke
+Richard A. Steinke graduated

-involved in many different business ventures.
+many different business ventures.
 Following his

-graduation, he was in oil and gas exploration and in the mining of
+graduation, he was in oil and gas exploration and in the mining

-precious minerals throughout the Southwestern United States.
+of precious minerals throughout the Southwestern United

-commercial construction projects.
+custom homes and commercial construction projects.

 From 1985 - 1992, Mr. Steinke was Chairman and CEO of UTI

-Chemicals, Inc., a developer and manufacturer of urethane chemical
+Chemicals, Inc., a developer and manufacturer of urethane

-processing of urethane systems and manufacturing
+patents in the processing of urethane systems and manufacturing

 techniques.